aioutlet/user-service/README.md

 The `user-service` is responsible for user data management, profile updates, and user account lifecycle for the AIOutlet platform.
 It is a core microservice in the authentication and user management architecture.

-**Architecture Pattern**: Pure Publisher (AWS EventBridge style)
+**Architecture Pattern**: Pure Publisher (Dapr Pub/Sub)

-- Publishes events via HTTP to the message-broker-service
+- Publishes events via Dapr SDK to RabbitMQ backend
 - No direct RabbitMQ or consumer dependencies
 - Consumes events via webhooks (future implementation)